June 13, 2013

-Like most emerging technologies, data center infrastructure management—DCIM—has many entrants, varied approaches, and a confusing proliferation of market definitions.
+Like most emerging technologies, data center infrastructure management—DCIM—has many entrants, varied approaches, and confusing proliferation of market definitions.
 As a result, there is little common understanding of the problems DCIM solves.
 There is also a substantial gap between customer expectations and solution vendors’ promises.
 In my opinion, this is the key roadblock to the advancement of the DCIM industry.

 When sites get larger, work processes get more complex.
 They quickly become ineffective at helping facility managers make informed decisions about additions, moves, consolidations, and relocations.